 But there’s much, much more to see.
 Dorset is quite possibly the best place to cycle in the UK.
 It has everything we want and few people outside the county have experienced it.

 They’re missing out as we revel in it.
-If you feel inclined to take your wheels to Dorset, then here’s why.
+If you feel inclined to take your wheels to Dorset, read on for our highlights of the area.

 The stunning Isle of Purbeck

 Yes, we know, the Isle of Purbeck is attached to the mainland.
 Why is it called an isle, then?
 That doesn’t matter.
 What does matter is that it is simply stunning.

 You have Brownsea Island looking back at you from Poole Harbour in the north, the glorious coastal town of Swanage on the east, the cliff faces to the south and then in the centre the historic remains of Corfe Castle.